Clan MacLellan: 15th century and clan conflicts

-After maintaining forlorn support for the house of Baliol into the mid-fourteenth century, the MacLellans were ushered back into service of the Scottish crown under David II.
-So successful was their reintegration that during the early 15th century there were reputedly no fewer than fourteen knights in Galloway of the name MacLellan.
-One of these, Sir Alexander MacLellan was cited by the sixteenth-century historian David Hume of Godscroft (drawing on the monastic Book of Pluscarden) as the Scotsman who slew the duke of Clarence while fighting in French service at the Battle of Baugé in 1421.
+After maintaining forlorn support for the house of Baliol into the early-fourteenth century, the MacLellans were ushered back into service of the Scottish crown when Master Gilbert of Galloway became clerk to King Robert and was appointed as Archdeacon of Galloway.
+Gilbert MacLelan would eventually become Bishop of Sodor and Mann.
+So successful was MacLellan's reintegration that during the early 15th century there were reputedly no fewer than fourteen knights in Galloway of the name MacLellan.
+One of these, Sir Alexander MacLellan was cited by the 16th-century historian David Hume of Godscroft (drawing on the monastic Book of Pluscarden) as the Scotsman who slew the duke of Clarence while fighting in French service at the Battle of Baugé in 1421.
 In 1451, The Tutor of Bomby, Sir Patrick Maclellan, Sheriff of Galloway clashed repeatedly with William Douglas, 8th Earl of Douglas over outbreaks of lawlessness committed by the earl's retainers.
 These conflicts culminated when MacLellan rejected Douglas's appeal to join an aristocratic conspiracy against King James II.
 Douglas captured the sheriff and imprisoned him in Threave Castle.
 MacLellan's uncle, Sir Andrew Gray of Foulis held high royal office and sent his son, Sir Patrick Gray, into Galloway, with letters from the crown ordering Douglas to release his prisoner.
 However, Douglas had MacLellan murdered when presented with the royal warrant, whilst he entertained his guest at dinner.
-Patrick Gray escaped from the castle, and his vow of revenge was realized in brutal form when he stood at the forefront of the loyalist nobles who assassinated the earl of Douglas in front of the king at Stirling in February 1452.
+Patrick Gray escaped from the castle, and his vow of revenge was realised in brutal form when he stood at the forefront of the loyalist nobles who assassinated the earl of Douglas in front of the king at Stirling in February 1452.
 Local tradition holds that the MacLellans themselves used the celebrated Scottish cannon Mons Meg to batter down Threave Castle in retribution for the murder of their chief.
-The MacLellan's use of the Mons-Meg cannon against Douglas became symbolized in an additional crest with A Mortar-Piece and the motto Superba frango which translates to I humble proud things.
+The MacLellan's use of the Mons Meg cannon against Douglas became symbolised in an additional crest with a mortar piece and the motto Superba frango which translates to I humble proud things.